liborty/rstats/README.md

 ## Trait VecVec

 Relationships between n vectors (in d dimensions).
 This general data domain is denoted here as (nd).
 It is in nd where the main original contribution of this library lies.
 True geometric median (gm) is found by fast and stable iteration, using improved Weiszfeld's algorithm `gmedian`.
 This algorithm solves Weiszfeld's convergence and stability problems in the neighbourhoods of existing set points.
+Its variant `pmedian` iterates point-by-point, which gives even better convergence.

 * centroid, medoid, outliers, gm
 * sums of distances, radius of a point (as its distance from gm)